AkiraHakuta/antlr4_Python3_examples/07_PyEmbInTxt/README.md

 PyEmbInTxt creates 'example_latex.tex'.
 > Exit code: 0    Time: 2.038
 ```
+Even with the exe file, unfortunately there is no difference in execution time.

 ### Notes
 (1) The Definitive ANTLR 4 Reference (by Terence Parr) eBook, Paper